-Lost and Found Articles: Any person who finds or loses articles shall report and deposit them at the Airport Operations Lost and Found office located at 7001 Lindbergh Dr. Lost articles will be held at the Airport for 30-90 days.
+Lost and Found Articles: Any person who finds or loses articles shall report items to the Communications Center, and deposit them at the Airport Operations Lost and Found office located at 7001 Lindbergh Dr. Lost articles will be held at the Airport for 30-90 days.
 Articles left in tenant leased space are the responsibility of that tenant.
 Each tenant must have a Lost and Found protocol that an Airport Operations employee can view anytime.

-Motorized Equipment - Operation Restrictions: No motorized equipment shall be operated on the aircraft apron area except (1) by Persons assigned to duty requiring use of such motorized equipment there-on, and (2) Persons authorized in advance to conduct such operation by the Director.
+Motorized Equipment - Operation Restrictions: No motorized equipment shall be operated on the Aircraft apron area except (1) by Persons assigned to duty requiring use of such motorized equipment there-on, and (2) Persons authorized in advance to conduct such operation by the Director.